cobaltwebtech/cobalt-prod-site/README.md

 - **GSAP Integration:** Impress with professional and polished animations.
 - **Markdown Content Collections:** Organize and manage the content seamlessly.
 - **SEO and Responsiveness:** Ensure our site is discoverable and accessible on any device.
-- **Resend Email:** We use Resend integration for custom transactional emails from webforms.
+- **Resend Email:** We use Resend integration for custom transactional emails.

 ## What's New

 ### Added Features

 - [x] **Starwind UI**:
   - Added the Starwind UI which bring reusuable components built specifically for Astro projects.
 Like Shadcn, but purely Astro components and JavaScript.
 Styled with Tailwind CSS v4.
 Open Source.

-- [x] **Tailwind Upgraded to v4**:
+- [x] **Tailwind v4**:
   - Tailwind has been upgraded to version 4 with new enhancements and configurations.
 Version 4 brings easier to configure custom theming and utilities in the global.css file.

 - [x] **Astro Icon Integration**:
   - Astro Icon is ready to use, with zero additional configuration.
 The included Icon component allows easy method to inline svgs directly into the Astro project.
   - Icons can be imported and referenced from third party libraries by setting the name attribute in the Icon component.
-  - Custom local SVGs can also be used by placing the svg file in the /src/icons folder and referencing the name in the Icon component.
+  - Custom local SVGs can also be used by placing the svg file in the `/src/icons` folder and referencing the name in the Icon component.
   - Can apply Tailwind styling classes as well as custom styling on the icon.

 - [x] **View Transitions**:
   - Astro supports view transitions with just a few lines of code.
 View transitions update the page content without the browser’s normal, full-page navigation refresh and provide seamless animations between pages.
   - View Transitions can be customized with various animation effects and linking of assets to create a seamless transition effect while browsing the site.